bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:38 AM CT, May 06</p>
+<p class="updated_time"> Latest data: 07:44 AM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 59°, which is 0° *colder* than yesterday.
-Tomorrow is expected to be 3° **warmer** than today.
+Today's high is 60°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 44°
+- 46°
 - Clear
-- 86% humidity
+- 80% humidity
-- 7 mph wind
+- 4 mph wind
-- 1% cloud cover
+- 0% cloud cover
-- 24 AQI 🟩
+- 23 AQI 🟩
 - 0.14 inches of rain in the past 24 hours
-- 0.21 inches of rain expected in the next 48 hours
+- 0.22 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>